richeym/richeym.github.io/_posts/2017-05-23-notes-from-sugcon-2017.md

 * The performance implications of using a Glass base class particularly when not using type inference and template enforcement.
 * Mapping data models vs view models.
 I must admit I'm often guilty of simply building up Glass models that follow the template structure in Sitecore, whereas it can sometimes be a more performant approach to build and map rendering-specific view models instead.
 This approach will probably be a more natural fit for Helix-based implementations too.
 * Fluent mappings.
 I've always used attribute-based mappings - not sure why as I normally gravitate towards fluent mapping in for example, nHibernate.
-I think I tried using the fluent mapping API back in Glass v3 but wasn't overly impressed.
-The talk has persuaded me to give it another try although Mike did admit at the end that he still uses attribute-mappings himself...
+I think I tried using the fluent mapping API back in Glass v3 and didn't get on with it.
+The changes to the API have persuaded me to re-evaluate it although Mike did admit at the end that he still uses attribute-mappings himself...

 It was a great talk.
 I went along unconvinced it would be of much benefit as I've been using Glass for a few years now but I came away feeling like I'd learned something.